parse-community/docs/_includes/android/users.md

 ## Security For User Objects

-The `%{ParseUser}` class is secured by default.
-Data stored in a `%{ParseUser}` can only be modified by that user.
+The `ParseUser` class is secured by default.
+Data stored in a `ParseUser` can only be modified by that user.
 By default, the data can still be read by any client.
-Thus, some `%{ParseUser}` objects are authenticated and can be modified, whereas others are read-only.
+Thus, some `ParseUser` objects are authenticated and can be modified, whereas others are read-only.

-Specifically, you are not able to invoke any of the `save` or `delete` type methods unless the `%{ParseUser}` was obtained using an authenticated method, like `logIn` or `signUp`.
+Specifically, you are not able to invoke any of the `save` or `delete` type methods unless the `ParseUser` was obtained using an authenticated method, like `logIn` or `signUp`.
 This ensures that only the user can alter their own data.

 The following illustrates this security policy: